 Two numerical examples of the offset correction are given in Figure 4 and Figure 5.
-The red arrows represent the synch and delay\req messages.
+The red arrows represent the synch and delay_req messages.
 The timestamps are registered on the clock rising edges that coincide with the messages transmission and/or reception.
-From these examples, we can deduce that with a 250 MHz global clock frequency the expected synchronization accuracy will be $\pm 4$ ns.
+From these examples, we can deduce that with a 250 MHz global clock frequency the expected synchronization accuracy will be ± 4 ns.

-Figure 6 shows one more example with a different $\varphi$ that leads to a final configuration with the local count slightly lagging the global time.
+Figure 6 shows one more example with a different φ that leads to a final configuration with the local count slightly lagging the global time.
 The picture also highlights the serial data synchronization issue and its impact on the time accuracy.
 As explained later in the paper, in the backend electronics, the input data stream have to be synchronized with the global clock domain.
-Indeed, if the data transition, indicated by the green arrowhead, is too close to the clock rising edge, an ambiguity in the received timestamp may arise due to timing violations. $t{4_g}$ might be 403, blue arrow, and the computed offset would be 23.5.
+Indeed, if the data transition, indicated by the green arrowhead, is too close to the clock rising edge, an ambiguity in the received timestamp may arise due to timing violations. t{4_g} might be 403, blue arrow, and the computed offset would be 23.5.
 Afterward, the division by two, implemented with a 1-bit right shift operation, rounds down the offset to 23.
 Any asymmetry contribution less than 2 clock periods does not affect the synchronization correctness.

 Fig. 5.
-Negative offset correction example.
+Numerical example of a negative offset correction.

 Fig. 6.
-The impact of data synchronization on the time accuracy.
+The impact of data synchronization on the time accuracy; the setup and hold time violations generate ambiguity in the timestamps.